User-LLM: Efficient LLM Contextualization with User Embeddings: Abstract

 \section{Abstract}

-Large language models (LLMs) have revolutionized natural language processing.
-However, effectively incorporating complex and potentially noisy user interaction data remains a challenge.
-To address this, we propose \userllm, a novel framework that leverages user embeddings to contextualize LLMs.
-These embeddings, distilled from diverse user interactions using self-supervised pretraining, capture latent user preferences and their evolution over time.
-We integrate these user embeddings with LLMs through cross-attention and soft-prompting, enabling LLMs to dynamically adapt to user context.
-Our comprehensive experiments on MovieLens, Amazon Review, and Google Local Review datasets demonstrate significant performance gains across various tasks.
-Notably, our approach outperforms text-prompt-based contextualization on long sequence tasks and tasks that require deep user understanding while being computationally efficient.
-We further incorporate Perceiver layers to streamline the integration between user encoders and LLMs, reducing computational demands.
+Large language models (LLMs) have achieved remarkable success across various domains, but effectively incorporating complex and potentially noisy user timeline data into LLMs remains a challenge.
+Current approaches often involve translating user timelines into text descriptions before feeding them to LLMs, which can be inefficient and may not fully capture the nuances of user behavior.
+Inspired by how LLMs are effectively integrated with images through direct embeddings, we propose \userllm, a novel framework that leverages user embeddings to directly contextualize LLMs with user history interactions.
+These embeddings, generated by a user encoder pretrained using self-supervised learning on diverse user interactions, capture latent user behaviors and interests as well as their evolution over time.
+We integrate these user embeddings with LLMs through cross-attention, enabling LLMs to dynamically adapt their responses based on the context of a user's past actions and preferences.

+Our approach achieves significant efficiency gains by representing user timelines directly as embeddings, leading to substantial inference speedups of up to 78.1X.
+Comprehensive experiments on MovieLens, Amazon Review, and Google Local Review datasets demonstrate that \userllm outperforms text-prompt-based contextualization on tasks requiring deep user understanding, with improvements of up to 16.33\%, particularly excelling on long sequences that capture subtle shifts in user behavior.
+Furthermore, the incorporation of Perceiver layers streamlines the integration between user encoders and LLMs, yielding additional computational savings.